Europe

 Another valuable service TecEx offers is its Delivered Duty Paid (DDP) solution.
 This comprehensive service covers everything from pick-up and warehousing to final delivery.
 With DDP, businesses can be confident that all import duties, taxes, and compliance requirements are handled efficiently.
 We also conduct thorough pre-compliance checks before shipments are sent to further support businesses.
 We verify the accuracy of key documentation, such as the SAD and the ENS, helping you avoid any issues or delays at customs.

-The Dutch Trade Landscape
+The Dutch Trade Landscape | Mainland Netherlands vs. Caribbean Territories

-Partner with TecEx to navigate the complexities of Dutch trade compliance.
 With our expertise in EU regulations, we ensure a smooth process for both imports and exports, reducing risk and optimizing efficiency.
+Fill in the form to get in touch, and we will contact you with a tailored solution that meets your needs.